DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 Two actions (a **primary** and a **secondary**) may be assigned to each key combination.
-If any of the keys is released before the long press timeout (which is |long press timeout|) then the primary action is executed.
+If any of the keys is released before the long press timeout (|long press timeout|) then the primary action is executed.
 If the key combination is held for the long press timeout, then, even without any of the keys being released, the secondary action is immediately executed - if a secondary action hasn't been assigned then the primary action is executed instead.

 Secondary actions are enabled by default.
 They can be disabled with Backward+Dot3, and they can be enabled with Forward+Dot6.